 - Smaller penalties are allotted if the validator goes offline.

-In Ethereum 2.0, each validator will need to stake 32 ether, worth about $12,000 at time of writing, to run a validator node.
+To become a validator for Ethereum, you will need to stake 32 ether, worth roughly $45,000 as of September, 2022, to run a validator node.

 Is proof-of-stake better than proof-of-work?